 - Evidence establishing abuse (i.e., police reports, protective orders)

 - Personal Declaration describing the abuse

-- Evidence that your abuser is a U.S. citizen or LPR
+- Proof that your abuser is a U.S. citizen or LPR

-- If you are married to the abuser, evidence of your legitimate marriage to the abuser
+- If you are married to the abuser, evidence good faith marriage

 Benefits for VAWA Self-Petitioners